TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 3/Proverbs 3.7.md

 ---

-Be not wise in thine own eyes; Fear Jehovah, and depart from evil:
+Don't be wise in your own eyes.
+Fear Yahweh, and depart from evil.